leomotors/cocoa-discord/doc/cms.md

 Anyway, let's get into the rewritten one, hope I don't delete it agian.

+## Prerequisite

+To understand this guide, you need to know:

+- discord.js

+- SlashCommandBuilder or JSON Structure of Slash Command

 ## Understand the Concept

 The Command Management System in this library is inspired by discord.py's